Seller’s Disclosure in Colorado: Here’s What You Must Disclose (2025 Update)

 • Appliances (ENERGY STAR)

-Failure to comply with the standard disclosure form can put your transaction at high risk.
+Failing to comply with the standard disclosure form can put your transaction at high risk.
 This means this could turn your sale into null and void, and possibly, face legal trouble for hiding property defects—a breach of contract or fraud.
-The seller would be held responsible for the costs associated with all the nondisclosure depending on the disclosure laws of the state.
-Furthermore, the buyer could also take legal action and can face you into litigation for misleading information about your property.
+The seller would be held responsible for the costs associated with all the nondisclosures, depending on the disclosure laws of the state.
+Furthermore, the buyer could also take legal action and sue you in litigation for misleading information about your property.

 Tips to Minimize Issues in Colorado Disclosure Documents